 If I should be drafted to write a compendium in four words of Captain Puleston's work, I think the words would be, "Please, Americans, read it."
 331 pages, 8 plans, Charles Scribner's Sons, Price \$3.00.
-THE NEW YORK NATIONAL GUARDSMAN

-August, 1934
+RALPH J. MERCER

-By RALPH J. MERCER GEORGE GRAY BY ILLUSTRATED IAT'S HOW!
+AAT'S HOW!

 AD Major Hogan been psychic, he would probably have turned and fled.
-He would shot "Lucky" Lamb.
-For if he had been psychic he could have read Lucky's mind-and the mind of the most blasé Kaydet in the First Class of the Corps of Cadets held at that moment thoughts which boded no good for the Major.
+He would probably also have signed the pledge.
+Or shot "Lucky" Lamb.
+For if he had been psychic he could have read Lucky's mind-and the mind of the most blase Kaydet in the First Class of the Corps of Cadets held at that moment thoughts which boded no good for the Major.
 As it happened, however, the Major was not psychic-nor was his companion, upon whose arm he leaned for precarious support.
 By no stretch of the imagination could they have been described as other than drunk-very drunk.

-The Major had got drunk with consistent thoroughness-with the same thoroughness with which he had assiduously sought to catch this Past Master of escapades in a breach of the regs, and with the same disregard of consequences with which he had bet his fellow-officers fifty dollars that he could do so before graduation.
+The Major had got drunk with consistent thoroughness-with the same thoroughness with which he had assiduously sought to catch this Past Master of escapades in a breach of the regs, and with the same disregard of consequences with which he had bet his fellow-officers fifty dollars that he could do so before

-The lights of Summer Camp, each company street decorated to represent a country of Europe for the entertainment of its guests as a final celebration before the return of the Kaydets to Barracks, attracted the two officers as they emerged from Bachelor Officer's Quarters, and, the French atmosphere harmonizing with Main their state of mind, they careened down the Street of Paris," otherwise E Co., its ordinarily severe tent fronts converted for the night into representative French enterprises (with certain exceptions suggested by the Tactical Department).
+The lights of Summer Camp, each company street decorated to represent a country of Europe for the entertainment of its guests as a final celebration before the return of the Kaydets to Barracks, attracted the two officers as they emerged from Bachelor Officer's Quarters, and, the French atmosphere harmonizing with their state of mind, they careened down the Street of Paris," otherwise E Co., its ordinarily severe tent fronts converted for the night into representative French enterprises (with certain exceptions suggested by the Tactical Department).